JamieHol-ai/Resume-Creator/markdown/resume.md

 Summary
 ---
-I am an eager to learn, analytical and determined aspiring Software Engineer with a strong interest in Data Science & Machine Learning currently studying towards an integrated Masters in Informatics at the University of Edinburgh.
+I am an eager to learn, analytical and determined aspiring Software Engineer with a strong interest in Data Science & Machine Learning currently studying towards an Integrated Masters in Informatics at The University of Edinburgh.

 Experience
 ---